Damage Form

 Accuracy and Evade, Armor, Critical Strike, conversion or addition of the type of damage dealt, conversion of the type of damage taken, Double Damage, Injury Transfer, Injury Buffer, Block, Damage Avoidance, Severe Injury.

-The following mechanics can affect DoT Damage:
+The following mechanics can affect Damage Over Time:

 Affliction, Reaping, conversion of the type of damage taken.